Home > Blog >

 • Offer visible change summaries on the customer's account page.

 When editing orders, especially by adding items, failing to recalculate tax and shipping charges leads to incorrect billing and audit issues.
+This can also affect how your store handles shipping costs and profitability at scale.

 How to avoid it: